-Second, and more important, rules for defining species are not terribly relevant because races aren`t species.
+Second, and more important, rules for defining species are not terribly relevant because races aren`t species

 is a perfectly legitimate—indeed, invaluable—scientific concept.
-A Google search of "`extended family` anthropology” yields 169,000 references.
+A Google search of "`extended family` anthropology"

 mutually exclusive.
 You can be classified as belonging, at minimum, to both your mother`s and your father`s extended families.

 "There is,[Sailer] claims, `no need to say just how big the extended family has to be or just how inbred`.
 Africans, Icelanders, Basques, even Northern Irish Protestants and Northern Ireland Catholics all constitute distinct races.
+"Of course, how one defines an `African` or a `Basque` is slightly more complicated than how one defines a `coyote.`"

-Oh yeah? again.
-Ironically, “how one defines a `coyote`” on the margin has been a complicated scientific and legal controversy for many years.
-The “red wolf” of the Southern and Eastern United States is protected under the Endangered Species Act, even though many are more coyote than anything else.
-The federal Fish & Wildlife Service admits:
+of the Southern and Eastern United States is protected under the Endangered Species Act, even though many are more coyote than anything else.
+The federal Fish & Wildlife Service admits